uktrade/jupyters3/README.md

 - Requests to S3 are host-style, using a custom domain for the bucket, rather than path-style.

-- All objects stored in S3 are encrypted with `AES256` encryption.
-This is not configurable: it is not possible to turn this off or to encrypt using a specific KMS key.

 - Authentication from EC2 instances using roles is not supported, but authentication using roles from ECS containers _is_ supported.